llm-bible/llm-bible.github.io/_publications/askell2021general.markdown

 citations: 84
 bibkey: askell2021general
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2112.00861'}]
-tags: [Reinforcement Learning, Prompting, Pre-Training, Efficiency and Optimization]
+tags: [Prompting, Pre-Training, Reinforcement Learning]
 ---
 Given the broad capabilities of large language models, it should be possible to work towards a general-purpose, text-based assistant that is aligned with